Matthew Stafford Player Prop Bets for NFL Week 9 | Los Angeles vs. Tennessee 11/7/2021

 Matchup vs. Tennessee

-- Stafford's 256 passing yards per game in two matchups against the Titans are 45.5 less than yards than his over/under in Sunday's game.
+- Stafford's 256 passing yards per game in two matchups against the Titans are 45.5 fewer yards than his over/under in Sunday's game.

-- Stafford had one touchdown pass in both of those matchups against the Titans.
+- Stafford threw a touchdown pass in each of those outings against the Titans.

 - Note: Stafford's stats vs. Titans date back to 2016.

-- The Titans are conceding 283.5 passing yards per game this year, the NFL's 24th-ranked pass defense.
+- The Titans are giving up 283.5 passing yards per game this season, the NFL's 24th-ranked pass defense.

-- The Titans have given up 15 passing TDs this year (1.9 per game), ranking them 22nd among NFL defenses.
+- The Titans have surrendered 15 touchdowns through the air (1.9 per game).
+They are 22nd in the league in that category.

 Recent Performances

-- In last week's outing against the Texans, Stafford threw for 305 yards while completing 65.6% of his passes, while throwing three touchdowns.
+- In last week's matchup with the Texans, Stafford completed 65.6% of his pass attempts for 305 yards, while throwing three touchdowns.

-- Stafford has thrown for 890 yards (296.7 ypg), completing 70.3% of his passes and tossing 10 touchdown passes and one interception over his last three games.

 Stafford's Los Angeles Teammates